-A dazzling coastline of tiny coves and beautiful islands awaits you in Croatia.
-We’ve artfully woven together the strands of this exquisite land on a hiking journey that brings youto legendary wine growing regions, undiscovered medieval hilltowns, and along the sunny shores of the famed Dalmatian Coast.
-Explore the lovely, picture-perfect port of Rovinj, once an outpost of the Venetian Empire, charming Veli Losinj, where pastel houses line the sheltered bay, and the immense Roman amphitheater at Pula, built during the reign of Emperor Augustus.
-Along the way, savor culinary delights including homemade prosciutto and local cheeses, and the fine wines of Malvasia and Teran.
+A dazzling mosaic of tiny coves and beautiful islands makes up the coast of Croatia.
+We’ve crafted a superb hiking journey that brings you to legendary wine-growing regions, medieval hilltowns, and along the sunny shores of the enchanting Dalmatian Coast.
+We’ll explore the picture-perfect port of Rovinj, once an outpost of the Venetian Empire, charming Veli Losinj, where pastel houses line the sheltered bay, and the immense Roman amphitheater at Pula, built during the reign of Emperor Augustus.
+Along the way, you’ll sip fine Malvasia and Teran wines and savor mouth-watering prosciutto and local cheeses.
 Our journey begins in Slovenia’s jewel-like capital, Ljubljana, and ends in Trogir, Croatia, a World Heritage Site.

 Great guides, good food, nice hotels, and many beautiful, memorable walks.
 Lovely mixes of scenery with wildflowers and olive groves, coastal walks with views of the Adriatic, walks with views of villages with red tile roofs—many photographic moments!

 In enchanting, red-roofed Ljubljana, we stroll through narrow cobblestone streets past open-air markets and cafés, then cross into Croatia for a hike through ancient vineyards to the timeless fortified town of Gracisce.
 Our base is Motovun, a classic medieval hilltop village offering spectacular views over the rolling countryside of the Mirna Valley, Istria’s wine country.

 Groznjan / Rovinj / Pula